theoremus-urban-solutions/gtfsrt-to-siri/README.md

 # GTFS-Realtime to SIRI Converter

 Convert GTFS-Realtime feeds (Trip Updates, Vehicle Positions, Service Alerts) to SIRI format (VM, ET, SX).
+Config is loaded by default with Sofia's GTFS feed.

 **Features:**
 - **On-demand conversion** – No caching layer; designed for integration into larger systems